Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Introduction

-Given that the explicit forms of the diffusion coefficients are at hand, as an interesting application of our results, we derive a segregation criterion for the intruder based on the knowledge of the so-called thermal diffusion factor \cite[]{GI52,GR83a,GR83b,KCL87}.
+Given that the explicit forms of the diffusion coefficients are at hand, as an interesting application of our results, we derive a segregation criterion for the intruders based on the knowledge of the so-called thermal diffusion factor (see, e.g., \cite{GI52,GR83a,GR83b,KCL87,BRM05,G06,G08a,BS09,GG23,GGGBS24}).
 Segregation is induced here by both gravity and a temperature gradient.
 Three different situations are considered: one without gravity, another dominated by gravity, and an intermediate case.
-Surprisingly, the segregation dynamics found here differ from those derived in previous works \cite[]{GG23} from the Langevin-like approach (i.e., when $m \gg m_g$).
+Surprisingly, the segregation dynamics found here differ from those derived by using a Langevin-like approach in \cite{GG23}.
 However, despite the plots appearing so different, we can explain those differences.
-It is based on the different thermalization that the molecular gas exerts on the grains in this work and in the case of the effective thermostat.
+They stem essentially from the way the molecular gas thermalizes the grains in our (discrete) suspension model, which contrasts with the effective thermostat used in the coarse-grained approaches \cite[]{GG23}.
+Additionally, our model captures the full mass ratio dependence and therefore reveals how segregation varies as a function of the mass ratios $m_0/m_g$ and $m/m_g$, offering a more general description beyond the Brownian limit ($m_0/m_g \to \infty$ and $m/m_g \to \infty$) considered in \cite{GG23}.
+This is in fact one of the new added values of the present work.

 The structure of the paper is as follows.
 Section \ref{sec2} introduces the Boltzmann kinetic equation for granular particles immersed in a molecular gas and analyzes the homogeneous steady state.
 In Section \ref{sec3}, some intruders are added to the granular gas and the corresponding Boltzmann-Lorentz kinetic equation is derived.
 We first consider the homogeneous steady state for intruders and show how the non-equipartition of energy is affected by the mass ratio $m_0/m_g$.
 Section \ref{sec4} presents the set of integral equations governing the diffusion transport coefficients, while section \ref{sec5} provides approximate expressions (based on the so-called first Sonine approximation) for these coefficients.
 These coefficients are explicitly determined in terms of the background temperature, volume fraction, restitution coefficients, and the masses and diameters of the bidisperse system.
 Six appendices in the Supplementary Material provide technical details of the calculations and simulation techniques.
 The convergence to the results obtained by \cite{GG22a} from the Langevin-like model is also demonstrated.
 Section \ref{sec7} examines thermal diffusion segregation.
 The paper concludes in section \ref{sec8} with a brief discussion of the results reported in this paper.